Exploring the Boundaries of Semi-Supervised Facial Expression Recognition using In-Distribution, Out-of-Distribution, and Unconstrained Data: Related Work

 \subsection{Semi-supervised FER}

 Besides our previous work, which focused on benchmarking the most commonly used semi-supervised methods for FER \cite{acii2022}, there are few other studies in this area.
 For instance, \cite{kurup2019semi} investigated the use of Deep Belief Networks for semi-supervised FER and found that they produced a relative improvement over supervised methods.
 In \cite{cohen2003semi}, a Bayesian network was proposed for semi-supervised FER.
 More recently, \cite{li2022towards} proposed an entropy-minimization method for semi-supervised FER, which introduced an adaptive confidence margin concept to partition the unlabelled data based on the confidence of pseudo-labels.
-The method then trained on low and high-confidence predictions separately.
+The method was then trained on low- and high-confidence predictions separately.
 Furthermore, \cite{li2022towards} explored the use of multi-modal data to learn from audio-visual signals in a semi-supervised setting.
+Progressive Teacher (PT) \cite{PT} introduced the concept of identifying and selecting useful samples for supervised learning, along with a consistency loss on the unlabelled data.
+To address class distribution mismatch between labelled and unlabelled data, Rethink-Self-SSL \cite{Rethink-Self-SSL} introduced a clustering concept that leveraged intra-cluster and inter-cluster distances to accurately identify out-of-distribution data.
+To mitigate the impact of false pseudo-labels on model performance, CFRN \cite{CFRN} introduced a feature dropout and emphasis module, enhancing its ability to discriminate between features effectively.